modernice/goes/docs/guide/projections.md

 })
 ```

 Triggers a job at fixed intervals by querying the event store.
-No event bus needed.
 Useful for background projections like dashboards or reports that don't need real-time updates.

 ### Debouncing